 If you close your establishment or your points of sale completely, don’t make the mistake to close it permanently!
 In that case, Google will strongly affect your SEO and you will lose all the work you have previously done.

-Also note that if you delete your opening hours for every day, your hours will be displayed on Google as blank.
+Also note that if you delete your daily opening hours, your hours will be displayed on Google as blank.
 Therefore, the only option is to show exceptional hours on Google My Business, which will appear as shown below.
 Note here that your warehouses (shown on Google My Business as open) will tend to move up in search results.

 Also, in moments like these, your duplicates may tend to show up!
 Indeed, Internet users or Google automatically can create Google My Business listings by duplicating the listing you already manage.

-3. Google Posts: clearly indicating changes linked to the epidemic
+3. Google Posts: Clearly indicating changes linked to the pandemic

 - To reassure and communicate on prevention measures.